Sr. Audiologist - 119968

 Excellent interpersonal and communication skills.

-Knowledge of current hearing aid techonologies available and their particular use with each individual patient to develop or increase communication skills.
+- Knowledge of current hearing aid technologies available and their particular use with each individual patient to develop or increase communication skills.

 - Must be able to work various hours and locations based on business needs.